Gavin Simonds, 1st Viscount Simonds: Legal and political career

 Simonds was called to the bar in 1906, and appointed a King's Counsel in 1924.
 He was elected a Bencher of Lincoln's Inn in 1929 and was Treasurer from 1951.
 He served as a Judge of the Chancery Division of the High Court of Justice between 1937, when he was knighted, and 1944.
 In the latter year he was appointed a Lord of Appeal in Ordinary, sworn of the Privy Council and created a life peer as Baron Simonds, of Sparsholt in the County of Southampton.

 Simonds remained a Law Lord until 1951, when Winston Churchill appointed him Lord Chancellor.
 He was holder of the office at the time of the Coronation of Queen Elizabeth II, adding a major ceremonial role to his judicial one.

 In June 1952 he was made a hereditary peer as Baron Simonds, of Sparsholt in the County of Southampton.
-He held this post until 1954, when he was created Viscount Simonds, of Sparsholt in the County of Southampton.
+This was his title until 1954, when he was created Viscount Simonds, of Sparsholt in the County of Southampton.
 He again served as a Lord of Appeal in Ordinary from 1954 to 1962.
 He was also High Steward of Oxford University from 1954 to 1967, and High Steward of the City of Winchester from 1951.

 The Shaw v DPP case

-In 1962 Simonds achieved some notoriety in the case of Shaw v DPP, where the House of Lords created the new criminal offence of "conspiracy to corrupt public morals".
+In 1962 Simonds achieved some notoriety in the case of Shaw v DPP, where the House of Lords created what was, in effect, a new criminal offence of "conspiracy to corrupt public morals".
 He declared:"In the sphere of criminal law I entertain no doubt that there remains in the Courts of Law a residual power to enforce the supreme and fundamental purpose of the law, to conserve not only the safety and order but also the moral welfare of the State, and that it is their duty to guard it against attacks which may be the more insidious because they are novel and unprepared for".

 Lord Reid was the only dissenting judge, saying: "Parliament is the proper place, and I am firmly of opinion the only proper place, (to pass new laws).
 Where Parliament fears to tread it is not for the courts to rush in".